appcelerator-archive/amp-pilot/README.md

 Conffile is optional and can do not exist.
 In all cases, the following environment variables are prioritary for the configuration values:

- * consul: consul addr, if this variable does'nt exist, the application is launched directly as amp-pilot do not exist
+ * CONSUL: consul addr, if this variable does'nt exist, the application is launched directly as amp-pilot do not exist
  * SERVICE_NAME: app mate name, mandatory
  * AMPPILOT_LAUNCH_CMD: app mate launch script, mandatory
  * AMPPILOT_READY_CMD: script to check if the app mate is ready, if does't exist then a started app is concidered ready.